European Foundation for Democracy: Allegations of Islamophobia

 Academics Sarah Marusek and David Miller have written that the EFD is "closely associated with a transatlantic network of neoconservative and Islamophobic activists";.
 Narzanin Massoumi, Tom Mills and Miller have commented that the organization is "promoting a range of issues that include Islamophobia",.
 Farid Hafez has conducted a case study on activities of the EFD in Austria and Sweden,.
 Hafez claims works published by the organization put Austrian Muslim Youth (Muslimische Jugend Österreich) and Young Muslims of Sweden (Sveriges Unga Muslimer) under government pressure by falsely linking them to Muslim Brotherhood of Egypt.
 He states that EFD systematically produces works that follow a strategy of defamation and delegitimization of actors of the civil society of Muslims in Europe, by identifying them as radical and Islamist.

 Funding

-EFD is described as a "capital darling", i.e. a NGO which is based on capital, as well as an organization that enjoys support from several wealthy donors.
+EFD is described as an organization that enjoys support from several wealthy donors.

 It has received substantial contributions from the United States government, for example out of EFD's declared €520,000 budget between January and September 2012, Some €70,000 was from Department of State.

 In 2009, Foundation for Defense of Democracies (FDD) provided a direct grant of $478,829 to EFD.